TIBCOSoftware/be-tools/cloud/kubernetes/helm/README.md

 * Kubernetes 1.15 or 1.17+
 * Helm stable version 3.1.0
 * PV provisioner support in the underlying infrastructure
 * A Kubernetes cluster: You must have Kubernetes installed.
-For the latest release of Helm, we recommend the latest stable release of Kubernetes, which in most cases is the second-latest minor release.
+For the latest release of Helm, we recommend the latest stable release of Kubernetes.

 ## StatefulSet and persistent volumes Details